High-speed rail in France: Operations

 Most TGV operate more or less point to point from Paris to a final destination, or run significant distances from Paris without any stop before they serve a couple of stations.
-There is no Clock-face scheduling in the sense it is used in Germany, the Netherlands or Switzerland or for urban rail in France.
-For example, TGV from Paris to Bordeaux and beyond generally bypass Tours, while some stop at station of Saint-Pierre-des-Corps, a suburb of Tours.
+There is no Clock-face scheduling in the sense it is used in Germany, Britain, the Netherlands or Switzerland or for urban rail in France.
+For example, TGV from Paris to Bordeaux and beyond generally bypass Tours, while some stop at the station of Saint-Pierre-des-Corps, a suburb of Tours.
 Other TGV serve only Paris to Tours, ending in the central station of Tours.
 Even Lyon (with a population of 1.4 million people in the Métropole de Lyon) is bypassed by many TGV on their way to the Mediterranean, which rather have a first stop at Avignon TGV or even Marseille, or at Valence TGV for trains to Montpellier.
 On the other hand, most trains that link Paris with Lyon end at Lyon Perrache station and their majority runs non-stop.
 LGV bypasses of most cities support this scheme, so that only trains destined to these towns leave the LGV at the respective exit.

 Some cities are mostly served by TGVs through so called "beetroot stations" (named after Haute Picardie TGV which was surrounded by sugar beet fields at the time it opened) well outside the built up area but conveniently located along the existing LGV.
 All this speeds up travel time between Paris and the respective final destinations and probably avoids a lower use of capacity at the far end of train routes, beyond a significant intermediate destination.
 However, this results in less services between the towns apart from Paris, even if they are situated along the same LGV (e.g. Tours to Bordeaux or Lyon to Marseille), and thus also less suitable interconnections to and between secondary lines.